ashabrai/07-http-server/README.md

 ##HTTP Server
 This project involves creating a web server that can take certain requests and will give a response.
-Specifically, the task here is to get the server to respond with a cowsay cow when entering a POST request to the correct route.
+The task is to get the server to respond with a cowsay cow when entering a POST request to the correct route.

 ##Getting Started